Home

 • Block device encryption

-• softraid (d:crypto) — an encryption system available as a softraid pseudodevice operating under CRYPTO dyscipline as a block device hardware abstraction layer.
+• softraid (d:crypto) — an encryption system available as a softraid pseudodevice operating under CRYPTO discipline as a block device hardware abstraction layer.
 Integrated with the bootloader allows perfect full volume encryption, usually operating as a device provider for FFS.

 Encryption systems for Ubuntu Server